 The number of comments is not necessarily the qualifier — I’m sure you’ve seen the spammy “work from home” comments all across the web — the quality of the comments, however, is.
 If you see a blog that has great comments (and in particular, discussions among the readers and the author), then you’re likely looking at a great guest post opportunity.

 Regular contributors of high-quality content on a blog signify that it is a good opportunity — especially when it comes to guest bloggers.
 If someone is regularly contributing to a blog, it means that blog is likely generating great traffic and authority.

 Social profile links aren’t necessarily going to help you in search results, unless you account for the fact that profiles on Facebook, Twitter, LinkedIn and Pinterest typically come up on the first or second page of search results.
 That said, links on social profiles could be great traffic generators if you consider the following:

 Does your target audience engage on the social network?

-With a billion active monthly users, you can assume social networks like Facebook are a shoe-in for any website.
-When it comes to social networks outside of the main five mentioned earlier, take some time to look at the people who engage on that network.
+With more than 2.45 billion active monthly users, you can assume social networks like Facebook are a shoe-in for any website.
+When it comes to social networks outside of the most popular networks, take some time to look at the people who engage on that network.
 If your website pertains to the elderly, and the social network is full of nothing but teenagers, it’s probably not a good fit.